khpeng/fullstack-learning/README.md

 always put script in the end so it can find element (html excute line by line

+n keyword means uni-code varchar(ex: for other language varchar is 2 nvarchar is 4 internal conversion: automatically if data type allow

+external conversion: manually

 switch stop when reaches break;
 pre increment vs post increment performance ?question